 I know that when you look at me, you see something other than who I really am.
 I am not a raging psychopath.
 I am not a total bitch.
 I am not a maniacal lunatic.
 Who am I, really?

 I do not normally act this way, I do not want to act this way.
 I do everything in my power to fight these feelings, but I know that I will not win.
-Until there is a cure I will just have to continue to live my life by avoidance as best as I can.
-If you see me having a meltdown, remember that I suffer from Misophonia and the way it affects my senses makes no sense.Want to learn more?
+Until there is a cure, I will just have to continue to live my life by avoidance as best as I can.
+If you see me having a meltdown, remember that I suffer from Misophonia and the way it affects me makes no sense.Want to learn more?
 Join a Workshop with Dr. Jennifer Brout or Duke CMER at Misophonia Education.